HIPAA Compliance for eCommerce Websites

 Authentication and IP Blocking

-To help keep your website secure and HIPAA compliant, you can use an authentication process.
+To help keep your website secure and in follow HIPAA standards, you can use an authentication process.
 By requiring authentication credentials that only the server that hosts the site has, no one else will be able to access it.
 You can also use IP blocking which enables you to block any IP addresses that you don’t want accessing your site or systems.

 Clarity Can Help

 Our team at Clarity has worked with numerous clients to help make their websites HIPAA compliant.
 Our experts understand the ins and outs of compliance and what it takes to make your website and customers’ information as secure as possible.
-Clarity even offers web hosting for HIPAA compliant websites.
+Clarity even offers HIPAA compliant web hosting for your websites.
 To find out more about how Clarity can help your site with its HIPAA compliance, call or click to contact us today!